Social Service Worker - Certificate

 Admission Requirements

-- Completion of English Studies 12 or equivalent with a minimum of 60% or higher or minimum of LPI level 4
+- Completion of English Studies 12 or equivalent with a minimum of 60% or higher

 - Applicants who have previously completed a related certificate and are returning for entry into the second year of a Human Services Diploma are required to provide evidence of completion of a certificate in ECCE, EACSW, SSW or equivalent within the last five years.
 Acceptance for those who graduated prior to five years will be based on evidence of work in the human service field and/or professional development.